mingness/pr05-simplify-workflows/Adding_contribution_workflow_notes.md

 2. Understand the rules for inclusion of a library id in the `skipped.conf` and `broken.conf` and compare with current state of props url.
-3. Compile database file with potentially new content, and test result with website and contribution manager.